 The petals need stitches of different heights, from single crochet to the treble crochet.
 That means you can crochet it quite easily.

-Let’s crochet a 3D sunflower keychain featuring two layers of petals without any sewing.
+Let’s crochet a 3D sunflower bag charm featuring two layers of petals without any sewing.
 The clever design lets you crochet both sides of the centre together by working in the spiral rounds.

 For the top layer, the designer worked with 10 petals, while 12 petals were used for the bottom layer so that it may stand out.